 See Chapter 13 of Advanced Programming in the UNIX Environment Second Edition by Stephens and Rago for more details.

-The optional arguments have defaults as per daemonize_wait
+The optional arguments have defaults as per daemonize_wait, below.

 By default, output sent to stdout and stderr after daemonization will be silently